186526/net186-config/readme.md

 ## AS112 Project

-We operate an AS112 server in Seattle, WA using MoeIX SEA, which is IPv6 only.
+We operate an AS112 server in Seattle, WA, which is IPv6 only.
 It uses CoreDNS as DNS server software.

 Unicast IPv6: `2a06:a005:2924::112`